Tech-at-DU/ACS-2941-1-Eng-Careers-Comm-Interview/Lessons/08-Resume-Lab-I.md

 Where's your weakest score?
 That's likely where to spend the most time today.

 ## Lab Time: Resume & Portfolio, Part 1 (1 hour)

+**First 5 minutes:** find one real job listing you'd actually apply for — entry-level SWE, the specific role doesn't matter as much as it being real.
+Keep the tab open.
+This is your tailoring target for the rest of the lab: as you work the checklist, pull language directly from the listing (their words for your skills, not synonyms) and check your bullets against what it's actually asking for.
+It's also exactly what the checklist's ATS-checker step and the "here's a job posting" AI prompt need to be useful — an audit against nothing doesn't tell you much.

 Work through the **Resume** section of the [Resume, Portfolio & LinkedIn Checklist](../Assignments/Resume-Portfolio-LinkedIn-Checklist.md).
 Your instructor will meet with you 1-on-1 during this time — keep working independently until it's your turn.